ARTbio/startbio/docs/R-IOC/r06_df_matrices.md

 ```

 For other possible manipulations in `matrix` and `data.frame`, please refer to the sections [8.3 to 8.6](https://bookdown.org/ndphillips/YaRrr/matrix-and-dataframe-functions.html) of Philips’ book.

-### To Go Further

-Besides the traditional `data.frame` class, there are other "enhanced" version of `data.frame`, for example:

-* the `tibble` ([tbl-df](https://search.r-project.org/CRAN/refmans/tibble/html/tbl_df-class.html)), which is the central data structure used by differents packages from <code>[tidyverse](https://www.tidyverse.org/packages/)</code>.
-Read more about `tibble` [here](https://r4ds.had.co.nz/tibbles.html) of Hadley Wickham's book "R for Data Science".
-And we will cover this special data structure in the section [tidyverse](r10_tidyverse.md).
-* the <code>[data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html)</code>, which was developped to manipulate large data structure in a fast and memory efficient way.

 ## Exercises